How Long Is Bunker Gear Good For?

 How Long Does Bunker Gear Last?

 Does bunker gear expire?
-NFPA 1851 states that firefighters can safely use their protective ensemble and its elements for up to 10 years.
+NFPA 1851 states that firefighters can safely use their protective ensemble and its elements for up to a decade.
 Note that the date used to determine bunker gear's longevity is its manufacture date, not the date the gear started service.
-At 10 years past this date, the bunker gear expires and should get retired.
+At 10 years past this date, the bunker gear expires and should be retired.

-While 10 years is the maximum that a piece of bunker gear can last, some firefighters will need to replace their protective equipment sooner, depending on its condition.
+Depending on the above factors and their severity, some firefighters will need to replace their protective equipment sooner.
 Fire departments should regularly assess their bunker gear and determine whether the components need repairs or replacement.
 For guidance in this process, NFPA 1851 lists the retirement criteria for protective ensembles.

 According to NFPA 1851 standards, firefighters should take the following factors into account when deciding whether to retire bunker gear: